A General Coupling for Ising Models and Beyond: Graphical representations of the Ising model

 In this section, we state two new couplings for graphical representations of the Ising model which are consequences of Theorem \ref{thm:generalcoupling}.
 Their proofs are given in \Cref{sec:Ising_proofs} along with two more couplings.
 See \Cref{fig:couplings_with_sources} for an illustration of the four couplings.
-All the known couplings of the Ising model, random-cluster model, loop $\mathrm{O}(1)$ model, double random current and XOR-Ising model are special cases of \Cref{thm:generalcoupling}.
-Our first application concerns the double random current and the XOR Ising model.
+All the known coupling measures relating the Ising model, random-cluster model, loop $\mathrm{O}(1)$ model, double random current model and XOR-Ising model are special cases of \Cref{thm:generalcoupling}.
+Our first application concerns the double random current model and the XOR Ising model.